 Unable to be convinced, Servetus found himself opposed by virtually all these reformers.
 Undaunted, in 1531 he went to Basel, at that time a tolerant city for dissidents and then to Strasbourg9 to publish his views.
 It was in Strasbourg that he encountered some of the Anabaptists who would play a leading role in spreading Servetian thought.
 This included the leading Reformer Butzer.

-Servetus’ most famous work, at least his most influential, was De Trinitatis Erroribus, libri septem written in 1531 in Latin which was published in Strasbourg, France.10 In English it is On the Errors of the Trinity.
-Perhaps against his better judgment Servetus proudly put his name on the cover as per Michaelem Serveto, alias Reves ab Aragonia Hispanum.
+De Trinitatis Erroribus, libri septem (On the Errors of the Trinity) was written in 1531 in Latin which was published in Strasbourg, France.10 Perhaps against his better judgment Servetus proudly put his name on the cover as per Michaelem Serveto, alias Reves ab Aragonia Hispanum.
 Had he kept the work anonymous he might have escaped trouble, although the authorities probably would have suspected Servetus anyway.
 At any rate, The Erroribus was banned in Strasbourg as a heretical work and Servetus found himself persona non gratis.